 top of page

-Palliative Care Education
+End of Life Care Education

 Learning about palliative care is crucial as it equips individuals with the skills to provide compassionate, holistic care to dying patients, improving their quality of life.
 Additionally, understanding palliative care principles helps clinicians effectively manage symptoms, support families, and make ethical decisions in end-of-life situations.